Working on behalf of U.S. business to protect the current trade and to expand

 Why should I join the U.S.-Cuba Trade Association?

 If your company is involved in the current trade with Cuba in agricultural and medical products, joining the USCTA represents a vehicle for you to have a voice in efforts to protect and expand this current trade.
-Through membership in the USCTA, you will be informed on a regular basis about efforts by the Administration and Congress that impact your business with Cuba and your voice will be heard and counted.
+We now have seen efforts by the Administration to curtail such trade and resultant steps by Associations and others to support efforts in Congress to turn back these changes.
+Through membership in the USCTA, you will be informed on a regular basis as to any and all efforts by the Administration and Congress which impact your business with Cuba and your voice will be heard and counted.

 Aren’t there other organizations and Associations doing the same thing?